Janna Oetting: Education

 Oetting received a BA in Speech-Language Pathology from Augustana College in 1986.
 In 1988, Oetting completed an MA in Speech-Language Pathology, at the University of Kansas.
 She earned her Ph.D. in Child Language from the same university in 1992 under the supervision of Mabel Rice.
 Oetting’s dissertation, “Language-impaired and normally developing children's acquisition of English plural,” examined the plural systems of children with and without specific language impairment and showed evidence of dualistic representation of this grammar structure in both groups, even though the children with SLI showed limited productivity of regular plural marking.

 Career and research

 Oetting is the Professor in the Department of Communication Sciences and Disorders at Louisiana State University.
 She directs the D4 Child Language Lab, which supports research on language Development and Disorders across Dialects of English to reduce Disparities in health and education among children.

 Oetting’s research largely focuses on understanding the nature of childhood language disorders within various dialects of English, including African American English, Southern White English, and Cajun English; this work has been funded by grants from the National Institute of Health.

 Oetting was the Editor of Language for the Journal of Speech, Language, and Hearing Research between 2010-2012.

-In 2015, she represented Louisiana State University during a hearing about the conduct and language of Teresa Buchanan.